Irrational-Encoding-Wizardry/guide.encode.moe/encoding/basics-and-workflow.md

 whilst action anime or anime with a lot of darker scenes benefit from a lower crf.

-aq-strenght is a setting that can drastically change the perceived quality.
+aq-strength is a setting that can drastically change the perceived quality.
 Higher values do a better job of retaining gradients at the cost of causing ringing, while lower values preserve edges better at the cost of causing banding.
 It is generally adviced to start with `--aq-strength 0.70`